 For example, Brenda (name changed for privacy) 7 years old, has been bringing her worries to her therapist by drawing pictures and playing out doctors’ visits with her baby dolls and stuffed animals.
 Her therapist, while on the other side of a screen, is able to follow along and intervene as if she were in the same room with Brenda.
 Other kids and therapists are reading stories together, completing worry worksheets, and practicing mindful exercises.

-Below are some tips to help you guide your child through successful therapy sessions during what will likely be an extended Shelter-in-Place scenario.
+Below are some tips to help you guide your child through successful therapy sessions.

 1. Let your child know what to expect